Home About Us Sign Up Schedule Trip Details Other Events Photos Articles Links Bike Shops

 5-Boro Bike Tour

-This is one of the largest bike events in the world, with over 30,000 bikers participating.
-(Trivia: Trail Boss has done this every year since 1985).
-Visit the Bike New York website for registration and tour information.
-Go here for a map of the route (as of 2009).
-Order Bike New York t-shirts and other items from Image Impact.
-After the trip, it's become a tradition for us to meet at Jeremy's Ale House near the Manhattan side of the Brooklyn Bridge.
-Join us as we trade stories of our adventure and celebrate our accomplishment over cold beer.
+This is not a BALI event.
+But this is one of the largest bike events in the world, with over 32,000 bikers participating.
+(Trivia: Trail Boss did this ride for each year from 1985 thru 2015).
+Visit TD Five Boro Bike Tour | Bike New York for registration and tour information.
+After the trip, it's become a tradition for our friends to meet at Jeremy's Ale House near the Manhattan side of the Brooklyn Bridge.
+Trade stories of your adventure and celebrate your accomplishment over cold beer.
 Bring your bike, your helmet hair, and your sense of humor.
 To find Jeremy's: Take FDR Drive south.
 Use the Brooklyn Bridge/City Hall exit.
 Follow the signs to "Civic Center".
 Go down the exit ramp.
 Turn left at the traffic light.
 Go under the bridge.
 Take the first left turn (Dover Street).
 Go 2 blocks to Front Street.
 Turn right on Front Street.
 Jeremy's is at 228 Front Street between Peck Slip and Beekman Street.
 Their phone number is (212)964-3537.
 Helpful hint: Park near Jeremy's early in the morning so your car is where you need it to be later.
-I try to get there around 6:30am.
+Try to get there around 6:30am.

 Contact Trail Boss: